kdardoufa/CollectIP/README.md

 3. Create the virtual environment in a sub dir in the same directory
  - python3 -m venv venv

-4. Start the virtual environment
+4. Start the virtual environment and install requirements.txt
  - source venv/bin/activate
+ - pip install -r requirements.txt

 5. Execute the script as any other Python script form console.
  - python get_All_IPs_from_PI.py